-The Tinkergarten community is gearing up for a ton of long-lasting outdoor play this winter.
-After all, as long as everyone is well dressed, there’s neither danger nor discomfort in being outdoors in the winter.
+Each winter, our Tinkergarten community gears up for a ton of long-lasting outdoor play this winter.
+After all, as long as everyone is well dressed, it's wonderful to spend meaningful time outdoors in the winter.

 When we’re buying, we’re always mindful of supporting small brands and brands that do good—our Tinkergarten team favorites.
 Many of their prices are a bit higher than average (visit our affordable, essential winter gear guide for a focus on value), so we consider them a splurge.